riksantikvarieambetet/VIKUS-Viewer-Nationalmuseum/README.md

-This is a prototype using [VIKUS Viewer](https://github.com/cpietsch/vikus-viewer) to present some of Swedens National Museums art.
+This is a prototype using [VIKUS Viewer](https://github.com/cpietsch/vikus-viewer) to present a selection of Nationalmuseum's paintings.
+The prototype, along with three other prototoypes, was developed in the context of a wider evaluation of generous interfaces.
+This evaluation work has been carried out in cooperation between the the Swedish National Heritage Board, the Nordic museum, Nationalmuseum, Malmö museums, and the Swedish Museums of World Culture.

 ## Installation